CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Switch-Hardware-and-Software.md

 ### View the Cumulus Linux Package on a Switch

-When you are troubleshooting an issue with a switch, you might want to know what versions of the Cumulus Linux operating system is on that switch and on a switch that is not having the same issue.
+When you are troubleshooting an issue with a switch, you might want to know what versions of the Cumulus Linux operating system are supported on that switch and on a switch that is not having the same issue.

-This example show the installed Cumulus Linux OS version for leaf01.
+This example shows the Cumulus Linux OS versions supported for the *leaf01* switch, using the *vx* ASIC vendor (virtual, so simulated) and *x86_64* CPU architecture.

 ```
-cumulus@oob-mgmt-server:~$ netq leaf01 show cl-manifest
+cumulus@switch:~$ netq leaf01 show cl-manifest

 Matching manifest records:
 Hostname          ASIC Vendor          CPU Arch             Manifest Version